OisinMoran/ShortestSearch/README.md

-> To run shortest_search.py you need an API key for Google's Custom Search JSON/Atom API which you can get at <https://developers.google.com/custom-search/json-api/v1/overview>.
+> To run shortest_search.py you need an API key for Google's Custom Search JSON/Atom API which you can get [here](https://developers.google.com/custom-search/json-api/v1/overview).
 If you don't want to do that you can just play around in the sandbox version.
 It doesn't search but does generate search suggestions.

 # ShortestSearch
 Program to find the shortest phrase to Google to ensure a given URL is the first result